German People's Union

-The German People's Union (Deutsche Volksunion, DVU, also Liste D) was a political party in Germany.
+The German People's Union (Deutsche Volksunion, DVU, also Liste D) was a far-right nationalist political party in Germany.
 It was founded by publisher Gerhard Frey as an informal association in 1971 and established as a party in 1987.
-Financially, it was largely dependent on Frey.
 In 2011, it merged with the National Democratic Party of Germany (NPD).

 The party never reached the five-percent minimum in federal elections that is generally necessary to enter the Bundestag.
 The DVU won seats in several state parliaments.

-The party, throughout its history, was financially completely dependent on Frey, something that caused it to be dubbed the "Frey's Party".
+The party, throughout its history, was financially completely dependent on Frey, something that caused it to be dubbed "Frey's Party".

 History

 The DVU was formed as an association, not a party, by Gerhard Frey and twelve others, former members of other right-wing organisations or conservative parties as well as from various groups in the Federation of Expellees.
-In the early years, before the organisation became a party in 1987, it was predominantly active in propagating revisionist views about the Holocaust and Germany's role in World War II, predominately through Frey's media empire and his National Zeitung.
+In the early years, before the organisation became a party in 1987, it was predominantly active in propagating negationist views about the Holocaust and Germany's role in World War II, predominately through Frey's media empire and his National Zeitung.